 Today I’ve worked out a recipe that is exactly what I remember nibbling on, during the sticky summers I spent in Northeast Philadelphia, with my mom and dad and our neighbors, on their back patios.
 We’d gather in our bathing suits and run through the sprinklers, while all the grownups played cards and drank beer.
-Devilled eggs were always the star of the picnic table.
+Deviled eggs were always the star of the picnic table.

 Over the last few years I’ve noticed that deviled eggs are making a comeback, and I’m so glad.
-They are such a great snack/nibble/appetizer.
-Especially with a cocktail.
+They’re such a great snack/nibble/appetizer.
+Especially with a beer or cocktail.
 They’re so totally adaptable, and they taste great with all sorts of add-ins.

 - Place the eggs in a small pot and cover with cold water.
 Place a lid on the pot, and heat on high until boiling.

 - Boil for 10 minutes, covered.

 - Drain the hot water off and place under cold running water.

 - Crack the eggs all over and peel off the shells.
 Give them a quick rinse under cold water to make sure there aren't any bits of egg shell sticking.

 - Halve the eggs, lengthways, and place the yolks in a bowl.
 Mash the yolks with the back of a fork.

 - Stir in the mayo, mustard, sugar, salt, and pepper.

 - Spoon the mixture into the egg halves and sprinkle with paprika.